Jacqui Oatley

-Oatley was appointed Member of the Order of the British Empire (MBE) in the 2016 New Year Honours for services to broadcasting and diversity in sport.
-The award was recognition of her work behind the scenes championing the role of women working in football as well as women's football.

-In September 2016, Oatley was made an Honorary Doctor of Letters at the University of Wolverhampton for her contribution to sports broadcasting.

-Biography
+In August 2015, Oatley was named the eighth most influential woman in sport by The Independent.

+Early life

 Oatley was born in Wolverhampton on 28 December 1974.
 She was brought up in Codsall, South Staffordshire.
-Her late father Gerald was the managing director of a large gas appliance company; her mother Sonja is a retired nurse who was born and brought up in South Africa, where her parents were Norwegian missionaries.
-Her cousin in South Africa was a Springboks cricket selector, while his brother was a rally driver who twice won the Roof of Africa.
+Her late father Gerald was the managing director of a large gas appliance company, and her mother Sonja is a retired nurse who was born and brought up in South Africa, where her parents were Norwegian missionaries.

 Education

 In her childhood, Oatley developed a love of watching and playing football.
-She is a fan of Wolverhampton Wanderers.
 She attended the all-girls junior school, St Dominic's in Brewood, Staffordshire.
 Oatley passed her A-Levels at Wolverhampton Grammar School, and studied at University of Leeds, graduating with a degree in German in 1996.

-Oatley spent a year travelling the world, and then moved to London to work in intellectual property as a Sales and Marketing Manager, then Key Account Manager.
+Oatley spent a year travelling the world, and then moved to London to work in intellectual property as a sales and marketing manager, then key account manager.
 While playing amateur football for Chiswick Ladies Football Club, Oatley sustained a dislocated knee cap and ruptured ligaments, which resulted in a reconstruction operation and ten months recovering on crutches.
 With further operations to follow, she was told she would no longer be able to play sport.
-That news prompted her decision to change career and train to become a journalist, with the aim of working in sport – particularly her beloved football.
+That news prompted her decision to change career and train to become a journalist, with the aim of working in sport, particularly football.

 Journalism career

 Oatley initially studied print journalism and radio production at evening classes while broadcasting on hospital radio.
 She then gave up her intellectual property management job as well as her flat, spent a summer sleeping on friends' floors whilst doing journalism work experience full-time.
 She undertook a Postgraduate Diploma (PgDip) in Broadcast Journalism at Sheffield Hallam University.
 While studying she joined BBC Radio Leeds as a sports reporter, continuing to work there after graduation.
 Her first commentary was on a match between Wakefield & Emley and Worksop Town in the Unibond League.

+Oatley also worked as a news reporter in her native West Midlands with BBC Radio WM, before moving back to London to work as a sports reporter for BBC London 94.9.